Ohcanorof/cleaning-website/README.md

-# Cleaning Company Booking Site + Owner Dashboard (Next.js) — Work In Progress
+# Cleaning Company Quote Request Site + Owner Dashboard (Next.js)

-A reservation/booking website for a cleaning business.
-Customers submit a reservation request, the owner gets an email notification, and a secure owner-only dashboard (in progress) will show all active reservations and basic analytics.
+A quote-request website for a cleaning business.
+Customers submit a quote request (with an **estimated price range**), both the owner and customer receive confirmation emails, and the owner manages requests from a secure dashboard (confirm / complete / cancel).
+Final pricing is recorded after the job is completed and paid.

 ---